 Immediate first aid in the form of the PRICE principles (Rest, Ice, Compression, Elevation) should be applied as soon as possible.
 Apply ice or cold therapy wrap as soon as possible for 10 to 15 minutes and repeat every hour, reducing the frequency as symptoms allow.
 Ice should not be applied directly to the skin but use a wet tea towel or similar.
 Commercially available cold therapy knee wraps are convenient to use and will apply compression as well.

 Rest from training or any activities or movements which are painful to allow healing to take place.
 Continuing to train or do any activity which causes pain will only prevent healing and prolong recovery.

 Wear a compression bandage or knee support to help reduce any swelling and protect the joint.
 A hinged knee brace is best particularly for grade 2 and 3 injuries.
 It is a strong knee support which has solid metal supports down the sides to prevent sideways movement of the joint and protect the knee ligaments whilst healing.
 More severe grade 2 and full grade 3 injuries may require a limited motion hinged knee brace which also restricts the amount of movement or knee bend in the joint.

 When pain allows a full rehabilitation programme of mobility, strengthening and finally functional exercises should be done to return to full fitness and prevent the injury returning.
 Seek professional medical advice if in any doubt, particularly for suspected grade 2 or 3 sprains.

 What can a professional therapist do?

-Expert interview (play video): Sports Physiotherapist Neal Reynolds explains medial knee ligament sprains.
+Expert interview: Sports Physiotherapist Neal Reynolds explains medial knee ligament sprains.

 A professional therapist will be able to do a full assessment to determine the severity of the injury and advise on treatment and rehabilitation.
 They also have a number of treatment options available: